-Every class at the Prep School is assigned a Dean at the beginning of eighth grade.
-This Dean will accompany the group of students from the beginning of eighth grade until graduation.
+Teacher and proud CGPS graduate Olivia Salzano guides eighth graders through their first year in the Prep School as the grade-level Dean.
+Beginning in ninth grade, every class is assigned a Dean that will accompany the group of students until graduation.
 The Dean oversees each student's academic, social and emotional life and frequently interacts with the students (through private meetings, group meetings and class meetings), their teachers, counselor and parents.
 They are instrumental in their students' well-being.
 The Dean organizes grade-level meetings with teachers and counselors, visit classes and clubs, attend school functions and meets with the Director twice a cycle to discuss student progress.
 This is considered one of the most meaningful programs at the School.

 The fundamental purpose of the Community Service Program in the Prep School is for students to embrace the values of responsibility, empathy and compassion.
 Students experience the satisfaction of doing service within our community and the world beyond Columbia Prep.
 Students are encouraged to make community service a regular part of their adult lives.
 Students are asked to identify the type of community service that they are most interested in and to advocate for themselves in finding such opportunities.
 The CGPS Community Service Website, which is continually updated, provides specific activities and contact information.
 Throughout the school year, students are made aware of specific service events in which they can join their friends in serving the community at large.
 In the spirit of service to others, students are encouraged to work beyond the basic graduation requirement of 60 hours.
 Community service hours must be spent working directly with the disadvantaged, disabled, elderly or the environment.